sorentwo/braintree-elixir/README.md

 You'll need a Braintree sandbox account to run the integration tests.
 Also, be sure that your account has [Duplicate Transaction Checking][dtc] disabled.

+In order to test the merchant account features, your sandbox account needs to have a master merchant account and it needs to be added to your environment variables (only needed in test).

 Your environment needs to have the following:
 - Add-ons with ids: "bronze", "silver" and "gold"
 - Plans with ids: "starter", "business"